Kilburn

 AreaSearch assessment of residential development activity positions Kilburn among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers indicates Kilburn experienced approximately 57 dwelling approvals annually.
-Between FY-21 and FY-25, around 285 homes were approved, with an additional 45 in FY-26 so far.
-This results in about 2 people moving to the area per dwelling built over these years.
+AreaSearch analysis of ABS building approval numbers in Kilburn shows an average of 57 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 285 homes were approved, with a further 45 approved so far in FY-26.
+This averages out to about 2 people moving to the area for each dwelling built over these years, indicating balanced supply and demand, and stable market conditions.

-The average construction value is $351,000.
-In FY-26, $58.4 million in commercial development approvals have been recorded.
-Compared to Greater Adelaide, Kilburn shows moderately higher construction activity (13.0% above regional average per person over the 5 year period).
+The average construction value of new properties is $351,000, which is moderately higher than regional levels.
+In FY-26 alone, $58.4 million in commercial development approvals have been recorded, suggesting robust local business investment.
+Compared to Greater Adelaide, Kilburn exhibits moderately higher construction activity, with 13.0% above the regional average per person over the past five years.

 Frequently Asked Questions - Development